HaimingEricXu/maps-sdk-for-ios-samples/README.md

 $ open GoogleProject.xcworkspace
 ```

-Like the other subdirectories, you will need to add an API key in the file GoogleProject/apikeys.swift
+Like the other subdirectories, you will need to add API keys for Google Maps and Google Places in the file GoogleProject/apikeys.swift

 ## Tutorials